Yerevan Brandy Factory

 Maksim Gorkiy, 1928

-Of all the sights of Yerevan, the finest is the Ararat Cognac Factory, officially the Yerevan Cognac Factory.
-Visiting Yerevan without trying Armenian cognac is like attending a birthday party without having cake.
+Of all the sights of Yerevan, the finest is the Ararat Brandy Factory, officially the Yerevan Brandy Company.
+Visiting Yerevan without trying Armenian cognac-style brandy is like attending a birthday party without having cake.

 The history of the factory goes back to the 16th century, when the Persians built a fortress called Erivan on the place.
 It served as an outpost of the city for a long time, and at the beginning of the 19th century was seized by Russian troops.
 In 1853, the fortification was damaged in an earthquake, and in 1865, the merchant Nekren Tairyan (Tairov) bought the ruins and the adjoining territory with his cousin.
 In 1887, he founded the Erivan Wine Factory on the place of the fortress, and later started producing cognac.

 The first Armenian cognacs were made according to French methods, and the first brand even had a French name, Fine Champagne.
 In 1898, the factory was leased to a Russian industrialist named Nikolay Shustov, and in 1900, he purchased it completely.
 This ushered in the heydey of cognac production in Armenia.
 Shustov invested a lot of money into the modernization of production and popularization of the brand.
 In 1900, a consignment of bottles were sent to Paris without indicating the production source, and at a blind tasting was awarded the grand prix.
 It was then revealed that the cognac was from Armenia and it acquired the right to be called a cognac, though it was not made in the French province of the same name.
 Shustov also became the official supplier of cognac for the Emperor’s dining table.